devsu88/ai-image-generator/README.md

 ### Common Issues

 1. **Out of Memory Error**
-   - Reduce image dimensions (try 256x256)
+   - Reduce image dimensions (try 512x512 instead of 1024x1024)
-   - Decrease number of inference steps
+   - Decrease number of inference steps (use 1-2 instead of 3-4)
    - Use CPU instead of GPU

 2. **Slow Generation**
    - Ensure you're using GPU if available
-   - Reduce inference steps
+   - Reduce inference steps (SDXL-Turbo works well with 1-2 steps)
-   - Use smaller image dimensions
+   - Use smaller image dimensions (512x512 is faster than 1024x1024)

 3. **Model Loading Issues**
    - Check internet connection